hazeedhrshd/Competitor-Analysis-of-Deliverando/README.md

 - Data transformation and aggregation to prepare it for analysis.
 - Identifying and resolving data inconsistencies.

-The code for data cleaning and wrangling can be found in the `data_cleaning.ipynb` notebook in this repository.

 ## Data Visualization with Plotly

 To provide a comprehensive analysis, interactive and visually engaging visualizations were created using Plotly.
 Plotly offers a range of charts and graphs, including line charts, bar plots, pie charts, and heatmaps, to help understand and explore the data effectively.